 Our goal is to understand how individual objects (i.e., the visual elements within the image), which may have varying privacy risks in different contexts, influence users' privacy decisions.
-Previous studies focused mainly on the perceived privacy of the entire image to understand users' perceptions and behaviours while sharing photos online.
-More specifically, these works have focused on understanding whether a user evaluates the whole image as private or not ~\cite{patwari2024Perceptanon, Tonge2020Image}, or focuses on assessing the privacy risks of a single object~\cite{orekondy2017towards}.
+Previous studies focused mainly on the perceived privacy of the entire image to understand users' perceptions and behaviors while sharing photos online.
+More specifically, these works have focused on understanding whether a user evaluates the whole image as private or not ~\cite{patwari2024Perceptanon, Tonge2020Image,habib2019impact,ahern2007over}, or focuses on assessing the privacy risks of a single object~\cite{orekondy2017towards}.
 However, these approaches overlook the effect of context and the co-presence of different privacy-sensitive objects within an image.
 A few works on users' privacy preferences regarding the sharing of visual content on social media have examined spatial context (location where the photo was taken) and social context (e.g., the number of individuals present in the image and the subject's relation to the image)~\cite{hoyle2020privacynorms}.
-Our work extends this line of research by exploring more fine-grained aspects of the visual content.
+Our work extends this line of research by exploring more fine-grained aspects of visual content.

-\boldtitle{Contributions:} Our main contributions from this work are as follows.
-First, we offer novel insights into how end-users evaluate visual privacy and the factors that shape their privacy perceptions.
-Secondly, our work provides empirical evidence on users' privacy heuristics, derived from a mixed-methods analysis of qualitative and quantitative data gathered through an online user survey (n = 92).
-Finally, we demonstrate the feasibility of using synthetic images in user studies, highlighting their value as an alternative when obtaining real-world data is challenging.
+\boldtitle{Contributions:} We offer novel insights into how end-users evaluate visual privacy and the factors that shape their privacy perceptions.
+Secondly, we provide empirical evidence on users' privacy heuristics, derived from a mixed-methods analysis of qualitative and quantitative data gathered through an online user survey (n = 92).
+Finally, we show the feasibility of using synthetic images in user studies, as a valuable alternative when real-world data is difficult to obtain.